About us

 Cruising Coordinator: Neil Guthrie

-Review Editor: Douglas Allan
+Review Editor: Stuart Craig

 Lure of the Hebrides: CRSC excursionists on the top deck of MV Isle of Arran on Sunday 23 April 2023, shortly before leaving Kennacraig and heading down West Loch Tarbert for open sea and the crossing to Port Askaig